Food Revolution Network

 Green Bean Casserole

 Green beans are great on their own or drizzled with a dressing.
-But casseroles often include ingredients like canned fried onions and a cream-based, canned soup.
-You can create a creamy sauce using tofu or a plant-based milk and top the casserole with sauteed onions and mushrooms.
-If you’re hankering after a crunch, try some slivered almonds, or oven-roasted chickpeas.
+But casseroles often include ingredients like canned fried onions and a cream-based canned soup.
+You can create a creamy sauce with tofu or plant-based milk, and top the casserole with sautéed onions and mushrooms.
+If you’re hankering for a crunch, try some slivered almonds or oven-roasted chickpeas.

 Stuffing

 Many stuffing recipes include meats like sausages.
 With all the “I can’t believe this isn’t meat” plant-based sausages and meat analogues available these days, this is an easy swap.
-You can also make stuffing sans sausage and instead create that hearty texture using whole, plant-based foods like walnuts, lentils, or mushrooms.
+You can also make stuffing sans sausage and instead recreate their hearty texture using whole, plant-based foods like walnuts, lentils, or mushrooms.
 Vegetable broth substitutes beautifully for chicken broth.
-And for the bread cubes, try a sprouted whole grain or gluten-free bread.
+And for the bread cubes, try sprouted whole grain or gluten-free bread.

 Cranberry Sauce